tong-sf/msds610_final/README.md

 If we use time complexity to compare the efficiency of the linear search and the hashtable search, it is obvious that the time complexity of hashtable search O[n/b] (n is the length of the dataset and b is the number of buckets) is much better than the time complexity of linear search O[n].

 Hash search entails creating the hashtable and perform linear search inside the specific bucket in the hashtable.
 To implement a hashtable, the followings are the main procedures:
-1. Create empty lists (buckets) based on how we generate the hashcode
+1. Create empty lists (buckets) based on how we generate the hashcode.
-2. Allocate the data into the corresponding buckets
+2. Allocate the data into the corresponding buckets.

 There are two situations included in this introduction:
-* Searching for integers: We generate the hashcode based on the integer
+* Searching for integers: We generate the hashcode based on the integer.
-* Searching for strings: We use ord() function to extract the unicode of the first character of the string, then generate the hashcode
+* Searching for strings: We use ord() function to extract the unicode of the first character of the string, then generate the hashcode.

 # Slides and Code
 Hashtables_Slides.pdf contains the slides we used in our presentation.
 In Hashtables_Introduction.ipynb in this repository, we present the fundamental steps for implementing hashtables and hashsearch on integers and strings.
 We also use lolviz package to illustrate the idea of hashtables: